Ken Griffey Jr.: Chicago White Sox (2008)

-On July 31, 2008, at the MLB trade deadline, Griffey was traded to the Chicago White Sox in exchange for pitcher Nick Masset and infielder Danny Richar, ending his nine-year tenure in Cincinnati.
-In his first game with the White Sox, he went 2-for-3 with 2 runs batted in, a walk, and a run.
+On July 31, 2008, at the MLB trade deadline, Griffey was traded to the Chicago White Sox for pitcher Nick Masset and infielder Danny Richar, ending his nine-year tenure in Cincinnati.
+In his first game with the White Sox, he went 2-for-3 with 2 RBI, a walk, and a run.

 On August 20, 2008, Griffey hit his first home run as a member of the White Sox, off the Mariners' R. A. Dickey, which moved him into a tie with former outfielder Sammy Sosa for fifth place in career home runs.
 He surpassed Sosa on September 23, with one off Minnesota's Matt Guerrier.

 Griffey's signature moment with the White Sox came on September 30, the last game of the 2008 season; an extra 163rd game between the White Sox and Minnesota Twins to break the tie atop the AL Central.
 In the fifth inning of the scoreless game, the Twins threatened with Michael Cuddyer on third and one out.
-Twins third baseman Brendan Harris flied out softly to Griffey in center field, who threw a strike to White Sox catcher A. J. Pierzynski who tagged out Cuddyer at home in a home plate collision to complete the double play and end the threat.
+Twins third baseman Brendan Harris flied out softly to Griffey in center field, who threw a strike to White Sox catcher A. J. Pierzynski, who tagged out Cuddyer at home in a home plate collision to complete the double play and end the threat.
 The White Sox went on to beat the Twins, 1–0, to advance to the 2008 American League Division Series, where they fell to the Tampa Bay Rays.

 On October 30, 2008, the White Sox declined a $16 million option on Griffey, making him a free agent for the first time in his career.
-Griffey would instead receive a buyout for $4 million, split between the Reds and White Sox.
-Griffey hit .249 with 18 home runs and 71 runs batted in during 143 games with the Reds and White Sox in 2008.
+Griffey received a buyout for $4 million, split between the Reds and White Sox.
+Griffey hit .249 with 18 home runs and 71 RBI during 143 games with the Reds and White Sox in 2008.
 When the 2008 season ended he said he wouldn't retire, saying "I've got things to do."